monarc-project/ansible-ubuntu/README.md

 This playbook is used to deploy MONARC installation.

 ## Requirements

-* install Python 2 in all virtual machines;
+* install Python 2 on all servers;
+* ansible must be installed on the configuration server.

 ## Usage